 Federal and state grants typically do not require repayment and are renewable if certain conditions are met.

 - Pell Grants – Awarded to undergraduate students with financial need who have not yet earned a bachelor’s or a professional degree.
-Amounts can change yearly and are awarded for no more than 12 semesters.
-The maximum Federal Pell Grant was $5,645 for the 2013-2014 award year.
-The amount you can receive depends on your financial need, cost of attendance, enrollment status, and number of terms attended per year.
+Amounts are adjusted annually by the U.S. Department of Education and are awarded for no more than 12 semesters.
+For additional information, including annual award amounts, click here: https://studentaid.gov/understand-aid/types/grants/pell.
+Your award will depend on your financial need and enrollment status each year.

 - Aid for Military Families – As a designated “Military Friendly School,” LIU has a proud and distinguished history of serving its nation’s active duty service members and veterans and their families.
 The U.S. Department of Veteran’s Affairs (VA) offers generous education benefits for veterans and their families.

-- Tuition Assistance Program (TAP) – New York’s largest grant program, helps eligible New York residents attending in-state postsecondary institutions pay for tuition.
-TAP grants are based on the applicant’s and his or her family’s New York State taxable income and can range up to $5,000 per year.
-Apply for TAP online at hesc.ny.gov.
-LIU’s TAP school code is 0403.
+- Tuition Assistance Program (TAP) and Enhanced Tuition Awards (ETA) – New York’s largest grant program, helps eligible New York residents attending in-state postsecondary institutions pay for tuition.
+TAP grants are based on the applicant’s and his or her family’s New York State taxable income and can range up to $5,165 per year.
+Students who apply for and are approved for ETA can receive up to $6,000 per year so long as all program requirements are met each term and annually.
+Apply for TAP and ETA online tap.hesc.ny.gov.
+LIU’s TAP and ETA school code is 0403.